José de Sousa: 2021

 De Sousa qualified for the 2021 PDC World Darts Championship as the fourteenth seed.
 He received a bye to the second round as a top-32-seeded player.
 He defeated Ross Smith 3–1, but lost to Mervyn King 4–0 in the third round.
 He finished the year in 15th place in the PDC Order of Merit and was named as one of the 10 competitors in the 2021 Premier League Darts, losing to Jonny Clayton 11–5 in the final.

+De Sousa's defence of the Grand Slam title in November came to an abrupt end when he lost a deciding last-leg to eventual runner-up Peter Wright 10–9 in the last 16.

-De Sousa won three Players Championship titles during the season, which contributed to him topping the Players Championship Order of Merit, making him the number one seed for the 2021 Players Championship Finals where he reached the quarter-finals.
+De Sousa won three Players Championship titles during the season, which contributed to him topping the Players Championship Order of Merit, making him the number one seed for the 2021 Players Championship Finals where he reached the quarter-finals, losing to Brendan Dolan 10–4.

 2022

 At the 2022 PDC World Darts Championship, De Sousa lost to Alan Soutar 4–3 in the third round.

 At the end of January, at the 2022 PDC Masters, he reached the semi-finals of the event for the first time, after defeating Simon Whitlock 10–9 in a last-leg decider.
+De Sousa would eventually lose in the semi-finals 11–8 to the eventual winner Joe Cullen, who also bagged the last spot for the Premier League at the same time.

-In mid-July, at the 2022 World Matchplay, he reached the quarter-finals of the event for the first time, after defeating Rob Cross 11–8.
+In mid-July, at the 2022 World Matchplay, he reached the quarter-finals of the event for the first time, after defeating Rob Cross 11–8 before losing to eventual runner-up Gerwyn Price 16–14.